ChiaChiaPing/DeepLearning-Self_Organizing_Maps/README.md

 # DeepLearning Self-Organizing-Maps
-Use 「 Hybrid Model Building (SOM & ANN ) 」 to Show the Cheated Customer list
+Use 「 Hybrid Model Building (SOM & ANN ) 」 to Show the Suspicious Cheated Customer list